Jason2Brownlee/QuakeBooks/README.md

 ### Where To Get The Books?

 Most of the books are out of print.

-Many of the books come with a CD.
+Also note that many of the books come with a CD.

-Secondhand copies of books can be found on Amazon and eBay.
+Secondhand print copies of books can be found on sites like Amazon and eBay.

-Many of the books can also be found in digital format elsewhere online, such as the [Internet Archive](https://archive.org/), [Retromags](https://www.retromags.com/), and [Anna's Archive](https://annas-archive.org/).
+Digital and scanned copies of most books can be found elsewhere online, such as the [Internet Archive](https://archive.org/), [Retromags](https://www.retromags.com/), and [Anna's Archive](https://annas-archive.org/).

 ### Help